 - 1 tsp poppy seeds

-- One day or several hours in advance, whisk together the dressing ingredients.
-Cover tightly and chill thoroughly.
+- In a small bowl, whisk together the dressing ingredients.
+Cover tightly and chill thoroughly for several hours or overnight.

-- To prepare: Place the sauerkraut into a colander and rinse.
-Squeeze out excess moisture and pat dry.
+- Place the sauerkraut into a colander and rinse.
+Squeeze well removing excess moisture and pat dry.
 Set aside.

 - Top with corned beef slices and sauerkraut.
 Drizzle with 1/2 cup of dressing.